 Hey, all!
 So, my oldest (Who is usually my nurturing little “Mama Hen.”) is getting into that hormonal, angsty, tween stage of life (totally everyone’s favorite, right?).
 This means that lately, she’s been less sugar-and-spice and more vinegar-and-cayenne.
 I’ve spent a lot of time working with children from different backgrounds with differing needs and abilities.
 However, I’ve kind of actively avoided projects involving the middle school and junior high age group, simply because I couldn’t handle the emotional drama involved with it.

 Well, that’s come back to bite me now that I have an eye-rolling tweenager of my very own to contend with!
 Kids have BIG emotions, and they’re still learning how to handle them.
 All of that is completely normal, but I honestly feel a little lost as to how to help my children with emotional self-regulation.

 I’m sure I’m not the only parent who feels this way, and believe it or not, there are some tools out there to give us a hand when we’re having a tough time.
 One that I tried out recently is Mightier™.
-Mightier is a biofeedback games app and coaching program that teaches emotional self-regulation and the behaviors associated with it.
+Mightier is a biofeedback game app and coaching program that teaches emotional self-regulation and the behaviors associated with it.
 Developed through research by Dr. Jason Kahn, Mightier’s biofeedback games provide an engaging way to incorporate routine practice of emotional management skills.
 Check out my Mightier review below:

 Designed for ages 6-14, the Mightier app is available for both iPhone and Android devices (Their website suggests using a tablet, however, I was able to run the program on my Android One OS phone without any difficulties.).
 The app pairs with a Bluetooth-enabled heart rate monitor that your child wears on their arm or wrist.
 The monitor is the “heart” of the program, as it is what responds to your child and adjusts the game.
 It’s slim, small, and comes with two sizes of soft, adjustable bands with hook-and-loop fasteners.